bishely/one-button-spotify/README.md

 # Nota Bene

-This project is currently under development.
+This project is potentially unreliable, as I'm not much of a coder.
 It's tested and working, but might throw an error or two if things go wrong that I haven't yet encountered in my own tests.
 Oh, and there are probably/definitely some inefficiencies in my code - feel free to fork and push improvements or get in touch.
 Also see my noted quirks section at the bottom of this Readme.

 ## Quick Explanation
 ### (for people who know their way around)